cwcyau/healthdatascienceacademy/courses/fairness.md

 *Reading papers:*

-1. Mitchell, S., Potash, E., Barocas, S., D'Amour, A., and Lum, K., (2018) *Prediction-Based Decisions and Fairness: A Catalogue of Choices, Assumptions, and Definitions*, arXiv.
+9. Mitchell, S., Potash, E., Barocas, S., D'Amour, A., and Lum, K., (2018) *Prediction-Based Decisions and Fairness: A Catalogue of Choices, Assumptions, and Definitions*, arXiv.

-2. Solon Barocas, Anhong Guo, Ece Kamar, Jacquelyn Krones, Meredith Ringel Morris, Jennifer Wortman Vaughan, W. Duncan Wadsworth, and Hanna Wallach (2021). *Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs.* In Proceedings of the 2021 AAAI/ACM Conference on AI, Ethics, and Society (AIES '21).
+10. Solon Barocas, Anhong Guo, Ece Kamar, Jacquelyn Krones, Meredith Ringel Morris, Jennifer Wortman Vaughan, W. Duncan Wadsworth, and Hanna Wallach (2021). *Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs.* In Proceedings of the 2021 AAAI/ACM Conference on AI, Ethics, and Society (AIES '21).

-3. Kristian Lum, Yunfeng Zhang, and Amanda Bower, (2022). *De-biasing “bias” measurement.* In 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT '22).

-4. Abigail Z. Jacobs and Hanna Wallach, (2021). *Measurement and Fairness.* In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21).
+11. Abigail Z. Jacobs and Hanna Wallach, (2021). *Measurement and Fairness.* In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21).

+12. Grote, T., & Keeling, G. (2022). *On Algorithmic Fairness in Medical Practice*.
+Cambridge Quarterly of Healthcare Ethics, 31(1), 83-94.

+13. Margrét Vilborg Bjarnadóttir and David Anderson (2020). *Machine Learning in Healthcare: Fairness, Issues, and Challenges.* Pushing the Boundaries: Frontiers in Impactful OR/OM Research.
+64-83.

 **15.30-16.00: Summary and introduction to Day 2 task.**